Tales from the Field

 December 9, 2021: Tales from the Field

-By Sean Hill The Native Voices Project is a regional collaborative in the Upper Feather River Watershed between local educators and leaders from the Mountain Maidu community.
+From Rob Wade, Plumas County Office of Education, Quincy, CA. The Native Voices Project is a regional collaborative in the Upper Feather River Watershed between local educators and leaders from the Mountain Maidu community.
 The Mountain Maidu, the native inhabitants of this landscape, have suffered centuries of devastation due to American Colonialism.
-This project is a step towards restorative justice, with goals […]
+This project is […]

 December 9, 2021: Tales from the Field